grimme-lab/QCxMS2/README.md

 A more detailed documentation on topics like input settings can be found at [read-the-docs](https://xtb-docs.readthedocs.io/en/latest/qcxms2_doc/qcxms2.html).

-comming soon ...
+Coming soon ...

 **Citations**

-comming soon
+Coming soon ...